 - Entertainment facility leasing

 This may change a few things about how you do business.
 Instead of doing business in a box at an NBA game, you may be better off to wine and dine your clients and customers because it’ll be 50% deductible instead of 0% deductible.
+OR the food at the entertainment can be deductible IF it is billed separately from the entertainment itself.

 Make sure that you are reviewing meals and entertainment expenses to be sure you are properly applying the deductions.